 Accessibility Checklist:

-Key Fact: Games with intentional accessibility features see higher participation rates across age and ability levels.
+Games with intentional accessibility features support broader participation across age and ability levels, making the experience more enjoyable for everyone.

 Hosting a murder mystery party for large groups—especially family reunions with 25+ people spanning multiple ages—introduces real logistical hurdles.
 Nearly every challenge has a straightforward fix.